Sutaai/sutaai.me/src/content/posts/books.md

 > ## [The King in Yellow](<https://wikipedia.org/wiki/The_King_in_Yellow>)
 >
 > By Robert William Chambers - ⌚ Ongoing...
-(No notes given yet)
 >
 > ⭐⭐⭐⭐☁️ -> TL;DR Shorts series mixed with horror, fiction and romantic stories.
 A book full of sensational stories you probably won't find anywhere else.
 >